joao-gi/opentls/README.rst

 because OpenSSL's HMAC objects can not be copied.

+``tls.cipherlib`` is a common interface to symmetric ciphers for Python.
+The API is modeled after
+Python's hashlib module.

 Additionally, some parts of OpenSSL's APIs have been wrapped using `cffi <https://cffi.readthedocs.org/en/latest/index.html>`_.
 This wrapping is limited to: